Recruitment to the BRACE trial closed on 31st Jan 2021

-All healthcare workers who work in a health or social care setting or have face-to-face contact with patients are invited to check your eligibility to join the BRACE trial.
-Interested healthcare workers must be willing to attend recruitment and follow-up at a central recruitment site (see the right sidebar at the top of this page).
+All healthcare workers who work in a health or social care setting or have face-to-face contact with patients were invited to check their eligibility to join the BRACE trial.
+Interested healthcare workers must have been willing to attend recruitment and follow-up at a central recruitment site.

-What if I have had a COVID-specific vaccine, this winter's flu vaccination, or the BCG vaccine?
+What if participants had received a COVID-specific vaccine, this winter's flu vaccination, or the BCG vaccine?

-Participants in the BRACE trial are eligible to receive COVID-specific vaccines as they become available.
-There should be a gap of 7 days between participation in the BRACE trial and adminstration of the COVID vaccine.
+Participants in the BRACE trial were eligible to receive COVID-specific vaccines as they become available.
+There was a gap of 7 days between participation in the BRACE trial and adminstration of the COVID vaccine.

-Please note that, for scientific reasons related to the design of the BRACE study, people who have already received a COVID vaccine are not eligible to take part in the BRACE trial.
+Please note that, for scientific reasons related to the design of the BRACE study, people who had already received a COVID vaccine were not eligible to take part in the BRACE trial.

-Healthcare workers who have recently had, or are about to receive, the flu vaccination, need to leave at least 72 hours between the flu vaccination and attending the first BRACE research assessment visit.
+Healthcare workers who had recently received, or were about to receive, the flu vaccination, left at least 72 hours between the flu vaccination and attending the first BRACE research assessment visit.

-People who have already received BCG are still eligible to take part in the BRACE Trial.
+People who had already received BCG were still eligible to take part in the BRACE Trial.